fbnzm9rzy9-cpu/Fuel-Calculator/README.md

     }

     function generateReport() {
-        // Stop execution if inputs are not filled if (!validateInputs()) {
+        // Stop execution if any numerical inputs are missing or invalid if (!validateInputs()) {
+            window.scrollTo({ top: 0, behavior: 'smooth' });
             return;
         }